POOJA-TELAVANE/POOJA-TELAVANE/README.md

-- 👋 Hi, I’m @POOJA-TELAVANE
+- 👋 Hi, I’m @POOJA-TELAVANE, Junior Data Scientist with expertise in Machine Learning
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science, Machine Learning, Data Analysis
-- 🌱 I’m currently learning all the data analytics related tools for better understanding
-- 💞️ I’m looking to collaborate on real time projects
 - 📫 How to reach me +552918784

 <!---